-SpatialFlow is an experimental 3D interaction design project.
-Watch the demo, or try it out in Virtual Reality.
+SpatialFlow is an experimental 3D interaction design project addressing today’s challenges in screen-based, collaborative and remote workflows.
+Watch the demo below, or try it out in Virtual Reality.
 I created this project by myself, with the aid of some interviewees and testers.

 Tools used: Blender, Unity3D, Microsoft Visual Studio, Oculus Rift, TiltBrush, Photoshop, Illustrator.